SeafarersWind/3D-engine/README.md

 # 3D-engine
-This is the product of my study of OpenGL.
-It has been a joy making these demos on the way.
+These are demos from my study of OpenGL.

 Controls are WASD and the mouse.